-Plat parcels define discrete areas within the 250acres planned for development.
-These parcels do not represent building footprints, but rather building sites.
-Development in each plat parcel should include all of the support functions and activities that buildings will require, such as open space, building entry and service, and site specific infrastructure.
+Parcel boundaries define discrete areas within the 250 acres planned for development.
+These parcels do not represent building footprints, but rather potential building sites.
+Development in each parcel should include all of the support functions and activities that buildings will require, such as open space, building entry and service, and site specific infrastructure.